Builderb0y/BigGlobe/docs/tutorials/Structures.md

 	* WoodPaletteScriptEnvironment (new in V5.0.2)

 	And the following additional variable:
 	* `structures` - the List of structures intersecting the current chunk.
 Not all of them will have pieces intersecting the current column.
 Check for this and handle it sanely.
+If a `structure_filter` is present (see below), this variable will only contain matching structures.

 	And the following additional functions:
 	* `distanceToSquare()` returns the distance from the current column to a square defined by one of the following: